 Manage Flash Player using Group Policy video transcript

-Hi, this is Jeremy Moskowitz, Group Policy MVP and Founder of PolicyPak Software.
+Hi, this is Jeremy Moskowitz, former Group Policy MVP and Founder of PolicyPak Software.
 In this video, we’re going to learn how to lock down the Flash Player.
 Let’s get right to it.

 Let me show you a website that is very interesting.
 It’s called “www.testmycam.com.”
 When you run testmycam.com with Flash Player the way it’s normally working, you can see me on this video right here.
 So the idea is this is the Flash Player turning on my camera automatically.